How To Use Speech-To-Text On A Windows Computer To Quickly Dictate Text Without Typing

 Introduction

 The general utility of speech recognition capabilities and applications in modern computer devices has increased along with the efficiency of speech-to-text software.
-It has become usual and efficient to “speak” to your digital assistant, like google speech to text, to interact with your connected world, whether that means using your favorite windows or your smartphone.
+It has become usual and efficient to “speak” to your digital assistant, like Google speech-to-text, to interact with your connected world, whether that means using your favorite windows or your smartphone.

 One of Windows 10’s less well-known key features is the option to dictate text instead of typing it using speech-to-text software.
 If your computer has a microphone attached, you can instantly translate your speech to text, which is useful if you have injuries from repetitive strain or are just a slow typist.